Genomon-Project/paplot-doc/howto_signature.rst

 In addition, you can switch the display mode by the list box below the stacked graph.

 :View mode:
-  | - Rate ...
-The percentage (%) of signature contribution normalized by sum-to-one constraint.
+  :Rate: The percentage (%) of signature contribution normalized by sum-to-one constraint.
-  | - Count ...
-It shows the ratio by the actual number of mutation.
+  :Count: It shows the ratio by the actual number of mutation.

 :Sort by:
-  | - Sample ID ...
-Sort by sample ID
+  :Sample ID: Sort by sample ID
-  | - Mutation count ...
-Descending order of mutations (applicable only when view mode is Count).
+  :Mutation count: Descending order of mutations (applicable only when view mode is Count).

 Display example when view mode is [Count] and sort by [Mutation count].